tarickali/connect-x/README.md

 Although Connect 4 is a relatively simple game that even children can learn and master, it nevertheless provides a rich and intellectual stimulating environment to train and evaluate agents on.
 However, since we wish to evaluate the ability of agents to generalize across task domains, having agents train only on Connect 4 would not be sufficient.
 Instead, we extend the game of Connect 4 to a more general version known as `connectx`, where one can configure the game parameters to quickly make different games.

-This creates a universe of environments that have fundamentally similarities.
+This creates a universe of environments that have fundamentally similarities and can serve as a stepping stone to build generally capable game-playing agents.

 ## Features

 - Customizable games using config objects.
 - Optimized execution using `numba`.
-- Saving and loading games
+- Utility functions to monitor and evaluate games.

 ## Installation